Judge blocks copper mine project in Arizona national forest

 Conservation and tribal groups on Thursday praised the ruling, saying it recognized that the Forest Service failed to protect public land and resources in mountains that are home to endangered jaguars and cougars, black bears and deer.
 The mountain range is also home to the Madera Canyon, one of the premier U.S. bird-watching spots.

 Toronto-based Hudbay Minerals Inc. said it would appeal the ruling that blocks construction of the project southeast of Tucson.
-The company's stock plunged nearly 19 percent on the New York Stock Exchange to $3.96 per share in late Thursday morning trading.
+The company's stock plunged 19 percent on the New York Stock Exchange to $3.92 per share in Thursday afternoon trading.

+The judge's decision came after the Trump administration in late 2017 reduced the size of the Bear Ears National Monument in Utah by about 85 percent to allow for mining claims.

-Plans called for it to be built along a scenic highway that curves along grasslands dotted with wildflowers near Arizona wine country and the small community of Sonoita.
+Plans called for the Rosemont Mine to be built along a scenic highway that curves along grasslands dotted with wildflowers near Arizona wine country and the small community of Sonoita.

 "The judge's ruling protects important springs and streams from being destroyed." said Randy Serraglio, conservation advocate at the Tucson-based Center for Biological Diversity.
 "We'll move forward with everything we've got to keep protecting this southern Arizona jewel from this toxic mine."